uqzhichen/uqzhichen.github.io/_pages/services.md

 &nbsp;

-I serve as reviewers for the following journals and conference:
+I serve as a reviewer for the following journals and conference:
 ======

 - IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2022-2024 <br>